 Scholarships are granted at top American, European and UK institutions, for funding requirements including tuition fees.

-The Foundation has joint scholarship schemes with Imperial College (London), Royal College of Art (London), School of Oriental and African Studies (SOAS)(London),and London Academy of Music and Dramatic Art (LAMDA).
+The Foundation has joint scholarship schemes with Imperial College, London, Royal College of Art (RCA), London, School of Oriental and African Studies (SOAS), London, London Academy of Music and Dramatic Art (LAMDA), London and SciencesPo, Paris.
 In the case of candidates for these collaborating institutions, the Foundation is able to accept applications without this requirement.

 The Foundation does not give scholarships in the following subjects: Engineering, Computer Science, Business Studies, Medicine, Public Health, Fashion Design, Music and Film Animation.
 However in the case of Imperial College, London, scholarships will be given for Engineering and Computer Science.
 Further we will consider Indian Studies, only if they have contemporary relevance.
 In the field of Music, only applications for Western Classical singing degrees will be considered.